Directed by Cast Member: Both Trey Parker and Issac Hayes (the voice of Chef) have directorial credits on the film.

 A subplot in earlier drafts involved Cheesy Poofs being revealed as Canadian and therefore banned, much to Cartman's annoyance.

 Kenny was originally given a subplot where he'd have to try to find Snacky S'mores proofs of purchase in order to get a wish granted.
 In the end, his ghost pressures Cartman to give him some.
 He then uses them to wish everyone else back to life.
-In the final product, Satan lets Kenny get a wish granted due to realizing Saddam was bad for his life.
+In the final product, Satan lets Kenny get a wish granted due to helping him realize that Saddam was a bad partner.

 The two also fought with Paramount over ways to promote the film.
 Both were irritated with a music video that the studio had made for MTV for "What Would Brian Boitano Do?", opting to create their own version.
 Alterations to the film were made as late as two weeks before its release.
 It has also been stated that Parker and Stone hated the initial theatrical trailer and felt that it misrepresented their intent.